a2ogorma/a2ogorma.github.io/_work/UWAFT.md

 * **Developed optimization strategies by modeling** various vehicle components using a Hardware-In-the-Loop (HIL) real-time processing system.
 * **Reduced energy usage** of individual component systems through efficiency-based control development.
 * Created a **method to extract key performance metrics** from a custom vehicle simulation system.
-* Member of the Controls, Systems Modeling and Simulations team, HIL Subteam Lead.
+* Member of the Controls, Systems Modeling and Simulations team.

 ## Tools used
 -----